On primary Carmichael numbers: Decompositions

 By Theorem~\ref{thm:CN-prop} and the definition of the set~$\CP$, we have the relations

 While for a given number~$m$ the determination of its $s$-decomposition may be difficult due to searching for suitable factors (actually, this problem can be translated into a system of linear equations), the sets $\SDG_*$ and $\SD_*$ can be computed quite easily by checking only prime factorizations.
-First numbers that do not have a \emph{trivial} (strict) $s$-decompo\-sition are given, as follows.
+The first numbers that do not have a \emph{trivial} (strict) $s$-decomposition are given as follows.